'Later... With Jools Holland' to return this weekend with artists all in same room again

 Later… With Jools Holland is set to return to BBC Two this Saturday (May 14), with all the musical guests in the same room for the first time since lockdown.

-Jools Holland made the announcement via his Instagram, though the full line-up is yet to be announced.
+Jools Holland made the announcement via his Instagram, writing that the full line-up was yet to be announced.

+However, the BBC have now revealed that Wet Leg, Obongjayar and Joe Bonamassa will be appearing on the first episode, filmed at the restored Alexandra Palace Theatre.
+London singer-songwriter Cat Burns will also make her TV debut.

+The BBC have also confirmed Liam Gallagher, Oumou Sangaré, Charlotte Adigéry & Bolis Pupul and Irish musician Sinead O’Brien for episode 2, airing Saturday May 21.

 “I’m very excited that my tv show returns on BBC Two on Saturday nights from the 14th of May,” he wrote in the caption.